vietnd69/dst-api-webdocs/docs/api-vanilla/components/builder.md

 - `ActionHandler` - For triggering building actions
 - `Prototyper` - For workstations that enhance crafting abilities

+## See also

+- [Inventory Component](inventory.md) - For storing crafting ingredients
+- [Prototyper Component](other-components.md) - For workstations that provide tech levels
+- [Recipes](../recipes/crafting.md) - For crafting recipe definitions
+- [Sanity Component](sanity.md) - For sanity effects from crafting
+- [Container Component](container.md) - For storing crafted items

 ## Example: Setting Up a Builder with Tech Levels

 ```lua